Harrow-Enigma/TeamEnigma-ProjectEco-Webserver/README.md

 *This repository is for code regarding the webserver* -->

 ## Live Example
-This code is running live on Jenkins and is accessible at [projecteco.ml](https://projecteco.ml/)
+This code is running live on Microsoft Azure and is accessible at [projecteco.ml](https://projecteco.ml/)

 ## Details
 <!--